 Advanced Placement and International Baccalaureate Exam Fee Waiver Program for New York

-The New York State Education Department will provide AP and IB exam fee subsidies for low-income students in public and non-public schools for exams taken during the 2019 administration dates.
+The New York State Education Department will provide AP and IB exam fee subsidies for low-income students in public and non-public schools for exams completed during the 2021 administration dates.

 - Advanced Placement (AP) Exam Fee Waivers

 Eligibility for the AP / IB Exam Fee Waivers is based on students' Free and Reduced Price Lunch (FRPL) Eligibility.
 The New York State Education Department will reimburse a portion of exam fees for students' who qualify for either free or reduced price meals.

 Alternate Funding Sources